virtual-labs/exp-cube-test-iitd/experiment/procedure.md

 **Observations and Calculation:**

-Average of three values shall be taken as the representative of the batch provided the individualvariation is not more than Â± 15 percent of the average.<br>
+Average of three values shall be taken as the representative of the batch provided the individual variation is not more than Â± 15 percent of the average.<br>
-Otherwise repeat test shall be made,however if there is no further sample then the average of two closest values may be taken as the average result.<br>
+Otherwise repeat test shall be made, however if there is no further sample then the average of two closest values may be taken as the average result.<br>
 The compressive strength shall be expressed to the nearest 0.5 MPa.<br><br>
 For _____________-day strength:<br>
 Shape of specimen:  ______________<br>